NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Pholebis.md

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Nymph's Beauty|Nymph's Beauty]]"
     desc: " (aura,emotion,mental,primal,visual) 30 feet.
-On a failed save, the target is [[Conditions/Stunned 1|Stunned 1]] for this turn and whenever it begins its turn within 30 feet of the naiad queen for the next 24 hours, even if it can't see her on subsequent turns.\nCreatures that start their turn in the aura must succeed at a DC 23 Will check save or suffer an effect described in the nymph queen's entry."
+On a failed save, the target is [[Conditions/Stunned|Stunned 1]] for this turn and whenever it begins its turn within 30 feet of the naiad queen for the next 24 hours, even if it can't see her on subsequent turns.\n* * *\n\nCreatures that start their turn in the aura must succeed at a DC 23 Will check save or suffer an effect described in the nymph queen's entry."

 attacks:
   - name: ""